Home | Send Feedback | Share on Bluesky |

-A year ago I wrote a blog post about Moment.js.
-A very popular date/time JavaScript library.
+A year ago, I wrote a blog post about Moment.js, a very popular date/time JavaScript library.

-Then we install Parcel and the two libraries.
-For this test, I use Moment.js 2.24.0 and date-fns 2.0.0
+First, we create a new directory and a package.json file using npm init -y.
+Then, we install Parcel and the two libraries.
+For this test, I'm using Moment.js 2.24.0 and date-fns 2.0.0.

 npm install parcel-bundler -D